python-rope/pylsp-rope/README.md

 ### Extract method

+Extract a block of code into a method.

 This refactoring works by triggering CodeAction when selecting a block of code.
 Optionally, similar statements can also be extracted.

+### Extract global method

+Similar to extract method, except always create global function.

 ### Extract variable